 Craving an Authentic Muffaletta Sandwich like you’ll find in New Orleans?
 You’ve come to the right spot.
 From homemade bread to homemade olive salad, this muffaletta recipe is just like the real thing.

 The Muffaletta.
 No other sandwich, in the history of sandwiches, come close to the perfection that is The Muffaletta.
 Notice the capitalized “T” in the name.
 It deserves it.
 It’s earned it.
 The Muffaletta is more than just a sandwich.
 It’s a religion to folks in New Orleans and they don’t mince works when it comes to the do’s and don’t of their Muffaletta.

-Use authentic Muffaletta Bread.
+Use authentic sandwich bread.
 Don’t be the person who grabs lame french rolls at the grocery store.
 It’s a sin.
-Take the time to make your bread from scratch using our Muffaletta Bread recipe.
+Take the time to make your bread from scratch using our Muffaletta Sandwich Bread recipe.
 You’ll be happy you did.

 Use a combination of cured sausages, emulsified sausage and cured whole cuts.
 We usually use soprresa, salami, pepperoni, mortadella, coppa and capicola.
 There’s no set of rules as to what meats to use, so grab whatcha’ like.
 Just slice it thin and layer.